How To Get Rich On A Minimum Wage Salary is a topic that most people think is impossible.

 She has been working evenings and on weekends to save money to lessen the costs of her education.

-The way we budget is similar to using the envelope system where bills that aren’t auto-debited from our account we track.
+The way we budget is similar to using the envelope system, where we track bills that aren’t auto-debited from our account.

 Our savings account has 6 months of emergency money like you suggested that we do not touch unless needed.